sepenet/cost-management-billing/cost-management-billing/reservations/cost-optimisation-checklist.md

 ### 1.1 Why

-**Save Money** with Azure reservation.

-Learn how Azure Reservations help you save money by committing to one-year or three-years plans for virtual machines, Azure Blob storage or Azure Data Lake Storage Gen2, SQL Database compute capacity, Azure Cosmos DB throughput, and other Azure resources.
+Azure Reservations can help you to save money by committing to one-year or three-years plans for virtual machines, Azure Blob storage or Azure Data Lake Storage Gen2, SQL Database compute capacity, Azure Cosmos DB throughput, and other Azure resources.

 The above lines are the exhibit of the official online documentation available [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/)

 > [!NOTE]
->- List of azure workload covered by reservation is available [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/save-compute-costs-reservations?toc=%2Fazure%2Fvirtual-machines%2Fwindows%2Ftoc.json#charges-covered-by-reservation).
+>- List of azure workload covered by reservation is available [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/**save-compute-costs-reservations?toc=%2Fazure%2Fvirtual-machines%2Fwindows%2Ftoc.json#charges-covered-by-reservation),
->- All reservations, except Azure Databricks, are applied on an **hourly basis**.
+>- All reservations, except Azure Databricks, are applied on an hourly basis,
->- Azure reservation as a **scope**, scope definition [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/prepare-buy-reservation#scope-reservations).
+>- Azure reservation as a scope, scope definition [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/prepare-buy-reservation#scope-reservations),
->- Reservation scope can be changed, details [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/manage-reserved-vm-instance#change-the-reservation-scope).
+>- Reservation scope can be changed, details [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/manage-reserved-vm-instance#change-the-reservation-scope),
-Example: previously assigned VM reservation to resource group can be changed to subscription for the reservation to be used across all the subscription.
+Example: previously assigned VM reservation to resource group can be changed to subscription for the reservation to be used across all the subscription,
->- Unused reserved capacity doesn't carry over from one hour to next, in other words unused reserved capacity is **lost**.
+>- Unused reserved capacity doesn't carry over from one hour to next, in other words unused reserved capacity is lost,
->- Usage exceeding the reserved quantity is charged using more expensive pay-as-you-go rates.
+>- Usage exceeding the reserved quantity is charged using more expensive pay-as-you-go rates,
->- VM reservation is tied to a VM series.
+>- VM reservation is tied to a VM series,
-Reservation purchased for ES series VMs do not apply to E series VMs, and vice-versa.
+Reservation purchased for ES series VMs do not apply to E series VMs, and vice-versa,
->- VM reservation consumption is subject to ratio when size flexibility is enable, details [here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/reserved-vm-instance-size-flexibility).
-**1 CPU VM reservation type is consumed 2 times quicker on a 2 CPUs VM from the same series.**
+>- VM reservation consumption is subject to ratio when size flexibility is enable, details [here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/reserved-vm-instance-size-flexibility) - 1 CPU VM reservation type is consumed 2 times quicker on a 2 CPUs VM from the same series,
->- Software costs not included with Azure Reserved VM Instances, details [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/reserved-instance-windows-software-costs).
+>- Software costs not included with Azure Reserved VM Instances, details [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/reserved-instance-windows-software-costs),

 ### 1.2 How to